Risk-based access policies

 Access control policies can be applied to protect organizations when a sign-in or user is detected to be at risk.
 Such policies are called risk-based policies.

 Microsoft Entra Conditional Access offers two risk conditions: Sign-in risk and User risk.
 Organizations can create risk-based Conditional Access policies by configuring these two risk conditions and choosing an access control method.
-During each sign-in, Identity Protection sends the detected risk levels to Conditional Access, and the risk-based policies will apply if the policy conditions are satisfied.
+During each sign-in, Microsoft Entra ID Protection sends the detected risk levels to Conditional Access, and the risk-based policies apply if the policy conditions are satisfied.

-For example, as shown in the diagram below, if organizations have a sign-in risk policy that requires multifactor authentication when the sign-in risk level is medium or high, their users must complete multifactor authentication when their sign-in risk is medium or high.
+For example, if organizations have a sign-in risk policy that requires multifactor authentication when the sign-in risk level is medium or high, their users must complete multifactor authentication when their sign-in risk is medium or high.

-The example above also demonstrates a main benefit of a risk-based policy: automatic risk remediation.
+The previous example also demonstrates a main benefit of a risk-based policy: automatic risk remediation.
 When a user successfully completes the required access control, like a secure password change, their risk is remediated.
-That sign-in session and user account won't be at risk, and no action is needed from the administrator.
+That sign-in session and user account aren't at risk, and no action is needed from the administrator.

-Allowing users to self-remediate using this process will significantly reduce the risk investigation and remediation burden on the administrators while protecting your organizations from security compromises.
+Allowing users to self-remediate using this process significantly reduces the risk investigation and remediation burden on the administrators while protecting your organizations from security compromises.
 More information about risk remediation can be found in the article, Remediate risks and unblock users.

 Sign-in risk-based Conditional Access policy

 During each sign-in, ID Protection analyzes hundreds of signals in real-time and calculates a sign-in risk level that represents the probability that the given authentication request isn't authorized.
 This risk level then gets sent to Conditional Access, where the organization's configured policies are evaluated.
 Administrators can configure sign-in risk-based Conditional Access policies to enforce access controls based on sign-in risk, including requirements such as: